 One of the easiest ways you can create the feeling of extra space in your bathroom is to raise the furniture off the floor.
 This could include a wall-hung toilet, basin or vanity unit.

-Grace Reynolds, design consultant at Drench suggests, “with limited floor space, it would be advisable to use a wall-mounted vanity unit and toilet to create the illusion of space as more flooring is visible.
+With limited floor space, it would be advisable to use a wall-mounted vanity unit and toilet to create the illusion of space as more flooring is visible.

 Vertical storage